ryanspletzer/ryanspletzer.github.io/_posts/2017-02-19-hello-world.md

 up has been long overdue, but it is finally here, and boy am I ready to share some cool stuff with all of you.

-But to level set: No, this site will win any awards or blow your mind or change your outlook on life.
+But to level set: No, this site will not win any awards or blow your mind or change your outlook on life.
 It's a simple developer blog.
 You've seen these before.
 Moving along...

 Let's figure out how we got here and the rationale for how I decided to make and host this thing (so that I can remember it all years from now).